MarcusxDM/etl-involves-pdi/README.md

-# etl-involves-pdi
+# Involves' Pentaho ETL
- A Pentaho project for Involves' Data Engineer selection process
+ A Pentaho project for Involves' Data Engineer selection process, related to question 8, 9, and 10